 Detox.
 All our primary care programmes include a tailored medical detox.
 This is a major part in the addiction rehabilitation process.
 It is the starting point, the first stage if you like.
-Once the client has had a detox them the rehabilitation starts.
+Once the client has had a it them the rehabilitation starts.
 This is the part where we need to help the client get over the psychological aspects of addiction.

 What is a Detox

 A medical detox in the drug and alcohol profession is a way of removing all the alcohol or drug from the body.
 This can take anywhere between 7 and 14 days and in some cases care take longer.
-There are a lot of governing factors to how long a detox will take.
+There are a lot of governing factors to how long it will take.

 - The clients age